QuentinAndre/Website/content/post/how-not-to-deal-with-outliers/index.md

 title: "How Not To Deal with Outliers"
 subtitle: "or 'A Curious Case of Convenient Outliers'"
-summary: "A short case study showing how NOT to deal with your outliers, featuring a recent paper published in psychology."
+summary: "A short case study showing how not to deal with your outliers, featuring a recent paper published in psychology."
 authors: [Quentin André]
 tags: [Data Forensics, Error Detection, Tutorial]
 categories: []